Sreeraj BalachandranManager Climate Change, Rio Tinto

 Dr Ratnam earned the BEng (Hons I) degree in Electrical Engineering in 2006, and the PhD degree in Electrical Engineering in 2016, from the University of Newcastle, Australia.
 She subsequently held postdoctoral research positions with the Center for Energy Research at the University of California San Diego, and at the University of California Berkeley in the California Institute for Energy and Environment (CIEE).
 During 2001–2012 she held various positions at Ausgrid, a utility that operates one of the largest electricity distribution networks in Australia.
 Dr Ratnam currently holds a Future Engineering Research Leader (FERL) Fellowship at the ANU and is a Senior Lecturer in the ANU School of Engineering.
 She is a Senior Member of IEEE and a Fellow of Engineers Australia.

 Tennant ReedHead of Climate, Energy and Environment Policy, Australian Industry Group (Ai Group)

-Tennant Reed manages Climate, Energy and Environment Policy at the Australian Industry Group.
-Since 2008 he has been deeply involved in Australian climate and energy issues, advising Ai Group’s Leaders’ Group on Energy and Climate Policy, coordinating joint research and advocacy with wider energy stakeholders, facilitating the Australian Climate Roundtable and developing reports on energy prices, natural gas supply and business energy use.
-He has also advised Ai Group on a range of issues related to manufacturing and innovation.
-Previously he was an adviser in the Department of Prime Minister and Cabinet, working on fiscal policy, stimulus and infrastructure.
-Tennant lives in Melbourne.
+Tennant Reed is Director - Climate Change and Energy at the Australian Industry Group.
+Since 2008 he has been deeply involved in Australian climate and energy issues: advising Ai Group’s Leaders’ Group on Energy and Climate Policy; coordinating joint research and advocacy with wider energy stakeholders; facilitating the Australian Climate Roundtable; developing reports on energy prices, carbon border adjustments and business energy use; and closely observing international climate negotiations.
+In 2021 he was appointed to the Independent Expert Panel recommending 2035 emissions targets for the State of Victoria.
+Tennant also co-hosts the Let Me Sum Up podcast and lives in Melbourne.